jenkinsci/stashnotifier-plugin/readme.md

 That's it.
 If you have configured everything correctly, Jenkins will notify your Stash instance of subsequent builds.
 The result is illustrated on Atlassians [Stash Build Integration][] wiki page.

+### Note on credentials

+Currently Stash Build Notifier Plugin accepts only raw plaintext credentials as it work over HTTP REST API of stash

 Maintainers
 ===========